chubin/cheat.sh/README.md

 ```

 Programming languages cheat sheets are located not directly in the root namespace,
-but in special namespaces, dedicated for them:
+but in special namespaces, dedicated to them:

 ```
     curl cht.sh/go/Pointers